Codecademy/docs/content/javascript/concepts/loops/loops.md

 ---
-Title: "Loops"
+Title: 'Loops'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Loops"
+  - 'Loops'
-  - "While"
+  - 'While'
-  - "For"
+  - 'For'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 A loop is a programming tool that is used to repeat a set of instructions.
 Iterate is a generic term that means “to repeat” in the context of loops.
 A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met.